Applifting/culture/en/applifters-codex.md

 I constantly work on myself and my craftsmanship.
 I keep up with trends.
 I am not afraid to go beyond my primary field and expand my horizons in order to better cooperate with my colleagues.
 (A front-end developer can learn something about backend, a graphic designer can learn to prepare assets for mobile developers etc.)

+I also work on my soft skills so as to be a more mature personality.
+I try to develop my humanity.
+It is in my interest that people around me like working with me and that I treat them the way I would like them to treat me.

 ### I want to share what I know with others

 *"Teach or die"*